xpack/web-jekyll/pages/xbb/index.md

-In this simple configuration, the builds run with root permissions; with more elaborate configurations it is possible to start the Docker images with user rights, but they are beyound the scope of this document.
+In this simple configuration, the builds run with root permissions; with more elaborate configurations it is possible to start the Docker images with user rights, but they are beyond the scope of this document.

 ## How to use the XBB tools